Key Takeaways

 When is the best time to change banks?

-The best time to change banks depends on your circumstances.
+Do what works best for your schedule and finances.
 If you are moving or trying to save money on bank fees or with your interest rates, you’ll need to act quickly.
 But if you’re not in a rush, the best time might be the first of the new year for a fresh start.
-Do what works best for your schedule and finances.

 How long does it take to change direct deposit from one bank to another?